 Section VI: Senior exit and graduate process

-The Undergraduate Student Handbook should be used in conjunction with syllabi and other materials distributed during orientation, registration, or by faculty and administrative offices.
+The handbook should be used in conjunction with syllabi and other materials distributed during orientation, registration or by faculty and administrative offices.
 The College of Nursing reserves the right to change policies and procedures without prior notice.
 Changes are often made in response to university or partnership policy changes.
-This handbook is not intended to be and should not be regarded as a contract between the University, College, and/or any student or other person.
+This handbook is not intended to be and should not be regarded as a contract between the University, College and/or any student or other person.
 The College of Nursing will post a notification to students when changes in procedures or policies are made.
-You will be accountable for those changes.
+The student is accountable for those changes.

-Details of policies discussed in this Student Handbook are available online in the College of Nursing Handbook.
-Questions can be answered by Nursing Student Services personnel or by a faculty advisor.
+Details of policies discussed in this student handbook are available online in the College of Nursing Handbook.
+Questions can be answered by Nursing Student Services staff and advisors.

-The baccalaureate, master's, DNP and post-graduate APRN certificate programs at South Dakota State University are accredited by the Commission on Collegiate Nursing Education, 655 K Street, NW, Suite 750, Washington, DC 20001, 202-887-6791.
+The baccalaureate, master's, DNP and postgraduate APRN certificate programs at South Dakota State University are accredited by the Commission on Collegiate Nursing Education.

-There are three options in the BSN program.
-The standard program is offered at the Brookings, Rapid City, and Sioux Falls sites.
-The accelerated program is designed for students who have earned a bachelor’s degree and can commit to completing the entire nursing program in one year.
-The accelerated programs are offered at the Sioux Falls and Aberdeen sites.
-The RN Upward Mobility or RN to BSN program is offered on-line.
-Students should talk with their advisor about the specifics of each option.
+There are three options in the B.S.N. program.
+The standard program is offered at the Brookings, Rapid City and Sioux Falls sites.
+The accelerated program is designed for students who can commit to completing the entire nursing program in one year.
+The accelerated programs are offered at the Sioux Falls, Aberdeen and Rapid City sites.
+The RN to B.S.N. program is offered on-line.
+Students should talk with their academic advisor about the specifics of each option.
 Application processes and dates are available on the College of Nursing website.

 Health Science Minor

-The health science minor offers nursing and other professional students the knowledge and skills to promote health, prevent disease, and protect the environment.
+The health science minor offers nursing and other professional students the knowledge and skills to promote health, prevent disease and protect the environment.
 Other minors are also available.
-Information about options for a minor is available from the student’s advisor.
+Information about options for a minor is available from the student’s academic advisor.

 Graduate Nursing Programs

 It is never too early to think about graduate education, even for students who have not completed a bachelor’s degree.
-A Master’s education prepares nurses for advanced practice in nursing or for specialty areas of nursing practice.
+A Master of Science in Nursing prepares nurses for advanced practice in nursing or for specialty areas of nursing practice.
 The advanced professional nursing role relies on best practices and evidence-based research with a focus on evaluation of health outcomes and process.
-The Doctor of Philosophy (PhD) degree in nursing prepares the nurse scholar to influence health care through leadership in education, policy, research, nursing theory, and knowledge development.
+The Doctor of Philosophy (Ph.D.) degree in nursing prepares the nurse scholar to influence health care through leadership in education, policy, research, nursing theory and knowledge development.
 Doctor of Nursing Practice (DNP) education prepares the nurse clinician for advanced practice in a primary care role and to influence health policy and systems.
 Students will hear more about the options and roles as they continue their education.